OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-not-found-responses-and-redirects/README.md

+# 🐞 Next.js Middleware: Handling `not_found` Responses and Redirects

 This document addresses a common issue developers encounter when using Next.js Middleware: incorrectly handling `not_found` responses and subsequent redirects.
 Improperly configured middleware can lead to unexpected behavior, such as infinite redirect loops or failure to display a custom 404 page.